-We are exposed to market risk primarily related to potential adverse changes in interest rates as discussed below.
+We are exposed to market risk primarily related to potential adverse changes in interest rates, as discussed below.
 We are actively involved in monitoring exposure to market risk and continue to develop and utilize appropriate risk management techniques.
-We are not exposed to any other significant financial market risks including commodity price risk, foreign currency exchange risk or interest rate risks from the use of derivative financial instruments.
-We do not use derivative financial instruments.
+We are not exposed to any other significant financial market risks, including commodity

 We have exposure to changes in interest rates under our revolving credit facility.
-We have a modest level of indebtedness under our debt facility and our indebtedness could increase in the future.
 Our debt with fixed interest rates consists of notes to former owners of acquired companies.

-The weighted average interest rate applicable to the borrowings under the Facility was approximately 3.7% as of March 31, 2019.
+The weighted average interest rate applicable to the borrowings under the Facility was approximately 3.7% as of June 30, 2019.